amehraj/devops-project/README.md

 Wait for about 30 seconds.
 Services will be up and running by that time.

-Documentation is in "Documentation.pdf" file.
+Documentation is in "EndReport.pdf" file.